rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 33. *The Sandman Vol. 10: The Wake*, Neil Gaiman
 34. *Sex Criminals Vol. 3: Three The Hard Way*, Matt Fraction & Chip Zdarsky
 35. *Nineteen Ways of Looking at Consciousness*, Patrick House
+36. *The Hitchhiker’s Guide to the Galaxy: Further Radio Scripts*, Douglas Adams & Dirk Maggs

 ## Skimmed